 - The future approach to the regulation of the internet in the UK - design, implementation and potential effectiveness of codes of practice, and the duty of care on online platforms; and

-- Taking forward the Online Harms White Paper - key priorities for policy in online regulation.
+- Taking forward the measures in the Online Harms White Paper - next steps for the regulator.